 Laser eye surgery isn’t for everybody.
-Fortunately, Dr. Goldberg has over 30 years’ experience in caring for his patients’ eyesight, and can help you find the perfect solution, whether or not LASEK is for you.
-After all, we don’t sell LASEK, we treat our patients’ eyes like they really need them.
+Fortunately, Dr. Goldberg has over 30 years’ experience in caring for his patients’ eyesight, and can help you find the perfect solution, whether or not NO-CUT is for you.
+After all, we don’t sell NO-CUT, we treat our patients’ eyes like they really need them.

 Contact lens may offer better vision correction than glasses because they correct the refractive error closer to the eye.
 Several types of contact lenses are available.